 This is probably a testament to how things make it into the mainstream: what seemed ludicrous on Friday, after a bit of research started to make sense, or at least feel more comfortable, by Sunday.

-I’d read an article in the New York Times about gender and the use of ‘new’ pronouns months ago, but really didn’t comprehend the gist of the piece.
-It did not fit into my schema of things, or anything I could relate to.
+Months ago, I read New York Times article about gender and the use of ‘new’ pronouns, but I really didn’t comprehend the gist of the piece.
+It didn’t fit into my schema of things and wasn’t anything I could relate to.

-We’re adding new pronouns, changing language, to refer to gender?
+We’re adding new pronouns and changing language to refer to gender?

 “They” is now singular?

 Some people don’t want to be labeled a specific gender?